dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/README.md

 ## Anti-Harassment Policy
+!!! info
-> Our Anti-Harassment Policy explicitly outlines the behavior for which we have a **zero tolerance policy**.
+    Our Anti-Harassment Policy explicitly outlines the behavior for which we have a **zero tolerance policy**.
-> If you feel that you or anyone else is being harassed or treated
-> unfairly, or have any other concerns related to this policy,
-> **please contact one of your fellow advocates.** All contact with
-> the fellow advocates will be confidential.
+    If you feel that you or anyone else is being harassed or treated unfairly, or have any other concerns related to this policy, **please contact one of your fellow advocates.** All contact with the fellow advocates will be confidential.

 Data Science for Social Good is dedicated to providing a harassment-free experience in all event venues, including talks,